madara-tribe/Ros2-DepthCalculator-PX2/README.md

 - record these data to csv file and it is save to data folder automatically.

-## Method: Calculating Real-World Distance from Image Edge to Object Center
+## Additional Method: Calculating Real-World Distance from Image Edge to BBox Center

 This method estimates the real-world horizontal distance between the left edge of an image and the center of a detected object, using bounding box data and a known pixel-to-centimeter ratio.
 - The input is a 2D image